drwpow/blog/posts/the-state-of-es-modules-in-2020.md

   2019][esm-node])
 - **webpack**: can’t ship your code as ESM (as of Mar 2020)

-By choosing these tools, you’re adding more non-ESM code to the world that will make switching all the more hard later.
+By choosing these tools even in new projects, you’re shipping legacy code that already has a limited lifespan.
+Be sure you understand the tradeoffs you’re making when doing so.

 ## How to make a difference